 You can request notes from the meeting by contacting General Inquiries.
 Members of the public cannot attend these meetings.

 Share concerns about trees on a construction site

 Tree protection is often required during construction.
 Usually, the City can only require protection for trees on the construction site.
 The City of Portland can't make applicants protect trees whose trunks are not at least partially on the construction site.

 If you think construction may impact a tree near a property under construction, please call the planner to discuss your concerns.
 You can use Portland Maps to find the name and phone number of the planner to contact.
-You can also call the Zoning Information Line.
+You can also call the General Inquiries.

 If the tree is outside the construction site, the issue is a civil matter that must be resolved between yourself and your neighbor.
 The City’s Office of Community & Civic Life has resources for helping neighbors resolve conflicts through their neighborhood mediation program.